 The Independent School Districts in Austin serve about 50,000 students from preschool to twelfth grade.
-The three largest Independent School Districts in Austin Independent School District, Round Rock Independent School District, the Leander Independent School District.
-Austin Independent School District is the largest school district in the whole state of Texas that has more than 125 schools and a total of 82,000 students.
+The three largest Independent School Districts in Austin Independent School District, Round Rock Independent School District, and the Leander Independent School District.
+Austin Independent School District is the largest school district in the whole state of Texas has more than 125 schools and a total of 82,000 students.

-The University of Texas – Austin is one of the best universities and ranked among the top 50 universities in America.
+The University of Texas – Austin is one of the best universities and is ranked among the top 50 universities in America.
 There are also other colleges like Austin Community College, St. Edward’s University, and Huston-Tillotson University.

 Driving and Transportation